testbenchcc/markdown-notes-app/README.md

   - `GET /api/search?q=...`:
     - Walks all `.md` files under the notes root, excluding dot paths.
     - Returns matching lines (up to a fixed number per file) with line numbers.
+     - The nav-pane search box calls this endpoint; clicking a result opens the note, syncs the tree selection, and highlights the corresponding line in the Monaco editor so the match is easy to spot (v0.5.0).

 ### Export / import